 HOW AN EMPLOYER CAN HELP EMPLOYEE AFTER A CAR ACCIDENT

-For example, knowing in advance how employees will cover for each other in case of long term illness or accident and temporary work at home policies the employee can take advantage of as they get back on their feet.
-He also coaches his clients to stay on top of their employee’s prognosis, express their interest in both the employee’s recovery and return to work, and to establish clear, reasonable, expectations as the employee transitions back to work.
+For example, knowing in advance how employees will cover for each other in case of long term illness or accident.
+Temporary work at home policies for employees is another benefit.
+He also coaches his clients to stay on top of their employee’s prognosis.
+The employer should express their interest in both the employee’s recovery and return to work, and establish clear, reasonable, expectations as the employee transitions back to work.